microsoft/finops-toolkit/docs/_reporting/hubs/README.md

 - **Built for scale**<br>_<sup>Designed to support the largest accounts and organizations.</sup>_
 - **Open and extensible**<br>_<sup>Embrace the ecosystem and prioritize enabling the platform.</sup>_

-We are very early in our journey.
-Today, FinOps hubs extend Cost Management by exporting cost details to a consolidated storage account and addressing a few of the inherent limitations that make exports more difficult to use.
-In their most basic form, FinOps hubs enable more Power BI reporting options.
-On the more advanced end, FinOps hubs are a foundation for you to build your own cost management and optimization solution.
+FinOps hubs extend Cost Management to provide a scalable platform for advanced data reporting and analytics, through tools like Power BI and Microsoft Fabric.
+FinOps hubs are a foundation to build your own cost management and optimization solution.

-🆕 FinOps Hubs integrated with ADX:
-The newest offering in FinOps hubs, ADX integration, provides powerful new ways to analyze and explore cost data.
-Hubs on ADX allow you to leverage Kusto Query Language (KQL) for deeper, more customizable insights, particularly useful for teams needing to analyze complex cost trends or merge data from various sources.
-Key ADX features include:

-    Scalability: The ADX integration is designed to handle larger data volumes, scaling up capacity with adjustable VM sizes.
-The default setup can manage up to $10M/month, making it ideal for larger organizations.

-    Built-In Queries: ADX offers pre-configured queries that simplify cost exploration, letting you dive into granular data views without extensive setup.

-For a more detailed view and featre comparison between the different Hubs versions, refer to the [help me choose](../power-bi/README.md)page.

 <blockquote class="highlight-green-title" markdown="1">
-  💵 Estimated cost:

-  Hubs with Azure Data Factory:  **$25/mo per $1M in cost being monitored**
+  💵 Estimated cost: $120/mo + $10/mo per $1M in cost being monitored

-    _Estimated cost includes $5 for Azure storage and data processing plus up to $20 per user for [Power BI licenses](https://www.microsoft.com/power-platform/products/power-bi/pricing).
-Exact cost will vary based on discounts, data size per $1M (~20GB of data), and Power BI license requirements.
-Pipelines will run once a day per export, plus one additional monthly run per export.
-Pipeline run time depends on data size.
-For details, refer to the [FinOps hub cost estimate](https://aka.ms/finops/hubs/calculator) in the Azure Pricing Calculator or monitor hub cost using the [Data ingestion report](../power-bi/data-ingestion.md)._
+_Estimated monthly cost includes $120 for a single-node Azure Data Explorer cluster, plus $10 in Azure storage and processing cost per $1M being monitored.
+Exact cost will vary based on discounts, data size (we estimate ~20GB per $1M), and Power BI license requirements.
+Cost without Data Explorer is $5 per $1M.
+For details, refer to the [FinOps hub cost estimate](https://aka.ms/finops/hubs/calculator) in the Azure Pricing Calculator._

-  Hubs with Azure Data Explorer:  ** ~$220 per month**
-    _Estimated cost includes The estimated cost of Hubs on ADX assumes instance is running 24x7.
-Costs can be reduced by enabling auto-shutdown outside of business hours or applying commitment discounts.
-Prices are estiamted in UK South as of October 2024.
-If you are using Power BI dashboards, you need to include up to $20 per user for [Power BI licenses](https://www.microsoft.com/power-platform/products/power-bi/pricing).
-Exact cost will vary based on discounts, data size per $1M (~20GB of data), and Power BI license requirements.
-Pipelines will run once a day per export, plus one additional monthly run per export.
-Pipeline run time depends on data size.
-For details, refer to the [FinOps hub cost estimate](https://aka.ms/finops/hubs/calculator/adx) in the Azure Pricing Calculator or monitor hub cost using the [Data ingestion report](../power-bi/data-ingestion.md)._
 </blockquote>

 <blockquote class="note" markdown="1">